All Episodes

 And that's something we have to pay close attention to.

-You know, and by the way, thank you very much for uh joining me here during this shutdown.
+And by the way, thank you very much for joining me here during this shutdown.

 I understand a lot of your department actually isn't functioning.

-Could you just tell us like what what what's the situation right now and and our are what are the challenges?
+Could you just tell us what's the situation right now and what are the challenges?

-Well, you know, and uh, you know, I'm a private sector guy, so this whole thing is just bizarro land to me that we would actually have a mechanism where either party could allow the federal government to shut down.
+Well, John, I'm a private sector guy, so this whole thing is just bizarre land to me that we would actually have a mechanism where either party could allow the federal government to shut down.

 We don't know when we're going to open up again, but you guys just go on furlough and stick around.

-Uh, and then your customers come and knock on the door or they come online and your website's down and you're in the doors are shut, and they're like, well, we're not sure when we're opening again.
+And then your customers come and knock on the door or they come online and your website's down and the doors are shut and they're like, well, we're not sure when we're opening again.

-We're waiting for some you know politicians to decide uh, you know, what when they've extracted enough benefit from this shutdown to somehow think I mean it this is weird.
+We're waiting for some politicians to decide when they've extracted enough benefit from this shutdown to somehow think.

-If if the Democrats want to pass legislation, they can introduce the legislation while the government's running, and then battle it out in Congress and see if they can pass legislation.
+If the Democrats want to pass legislation, they can introduce the legislation while the government's running and then battle it out in Congress and see if they can pass legislation.

-There's nothing good in this for the American people right now, because uh, you know, I'm sitting in a building that should hold about 4,000 people, and for the most part, no one's here except uh a bunch of uh President Trump's appointees uh that are you know in the building uh and they're also working without getting paid.
+There's nothing good in this for the American people right now because I'm sitting in a building that should hold about 4,000 people and for the most part no one's here except a bunch of President Trump's appointees that are in the building and they're also working without getting paid.

-And so you know, trying to keep the lights on and keep things moving in this country makes it makes no sense whatsoever.
+And so trying to keep the lights on and keep things moving in this country makes no sense whatsoever.

-Again, and there's not if there was some large political thing at state, I understand why people would uh negotiate, but you know, we these we can have a negotiation about health care in America.
+Again, if there was some large political thing at state, I understand why people would negotiate.

 You don't have to shut it down to have that thing.

-So again, makes as a private sector guy, it makes no sense.
+So again, as a private sector guy, it makes no sense.

 We've wasted so much time shutting down.